 A long-running dispute about the rights of a client to sue his former solicitors will come to the Supreme Court later this year.
 The court confirmed today that it will hear the appeal of defunct claimant firm Raleys Solicitors against the ruling of the Court of Appeal from May 2017.

 The dispute is one of many professional negligence claims against solicitors who handled industrial injury cases, with the outcome helping to establish the required burden of proof on claimants as to their potential losses.

 South Yorkshire firm Raleys, which is now in administration, had been instructed by former miner Frank Perry in 1996 after he developed a condition known as Vibration White Finger.
-The claim was pursued against the Department for Transport and Industry, which had assumed the liabilities of Perry’s former employers.
+The claim was pursued against the Department for Trade and Industry, which had assumed the liabilities of Perry’s former employers.